 David E. Corbin is an Emeritus Professor of health education and public health at the University of Nebraska Omaha.
 He is currently on the board of the Public Health Association of Nebraska where he is the Nebraska Affiliate representative to the Governing Council of the American Public Health Association.
-He is the Vice Chair of the Nebraska Sierra Club and is on the executive committee of the Missouri Valley Sierra Club and Live Well Omaha Kids.
+He is Chair of the Nebraska Sierra Club and is on the executive committee of the Missouri Valley Sierra Club and Live Well Omaha Kids.
 He has written many successful grants and has been the project director of several grants.
 Most recently he was involved with the Communities Putting Prevention to Work (CPPW) grant from the Center for Disease Control & Prevention (CDC) with the Douglas County Health Department as the fiscal agent.
-He authored six chapters of a high school textbook entitled Health for Life, which was published in the spring of 2014 by Human Kinetics Publishers, Inc. David is a Past President of Nebraskans for Solar and maintains the organization’s Facebook page.
+He authored six chapters of a high school textbook entitled Health for Life, which was published in the spring of 2014 by Human Kinetics Publishers, Inc. David maintains Nebraskans for Solar’s Facebook.

 Donnis Arens is a retired educator (dual degrees in Special Education and Elementary Education), having taught in the Millard Public Schools for 30+ years.
 Groups with which she has been involved as a consultant, board member, or volunteer include the Omaha Children’s Museum, Rose Children’s Theater, American Heart Association, Methodist Hospital, Board of the Intergeneration Orchestra, Nebraska StoryArts (current president), and Omaha Stroke Club (current president).
-Donnis serves as a volunteer for Earth Day and other Nebraskans for Solar events.
+Donnis serves as a volunteer for Earth Day and other Nebraskans for Solar events, as well as Nebraska Solar Schools events and projects..

 Kenneth Deffenbacher is a professor emeritus at the University of Nebraska at Omaha, where he was Chair of the Department of Psychology for 29 years.
 He has been active in the leadership of environmental and social justice organizations in the Omaha area, Co-Chair of the Green Neighborhood Council, co-chair of a nationally accredited earth stewardship program at his church, and a member of the Executive Committee of the Missouri Valley Group of the Sierra Club.
 He and his wife Helen are legacy members of the Nature Conservancy, as well.
 They, along with Michael Shonka and David Corbin, were honored as Green Bellevue’s 2016 Environment Champions for being “role models and pioneers for renewable energy.”
-Ken is a Past President of Nebraskans for Solar and currently serves as the organization’s Secretary/Treasurer.
+Ken currently serves as the organization’s Secretary/Treasurer and serves as President Elect for 2019.
+When he becomes President in 2020, another board member will serve as Secretary.

 Leo Arens is a graduate of UNL, with an accounting major.
 He was an army officer in Vietnam during 1967-1968, followed by a career in business, which included working as a Certified Public Accountant for a Big Eight accounting firm, Comptroller for Pacesetter Building Systems, a solar dealer and installer from 1979-1992, and a production specialist for CSGS International.
 He semi-retired in 2009, becoming a member of Nebraskans for Solar in 2012.
 Leo is a Past President of Nebraskans for Solar.
 Currently he serves as an expert advisor and is involved in grant writing.

 Michael Shonka, owner of Solar Heat and Electric in Omaha, has been working with solar and wind systems since1983, installing and servicing equipment and working for the adoption of public policy favorable to the development of renewable energy.
 He is currently Vice-President of the Nebraska Solar Energy Society.
 He is also involved with the teaching of solar, wind, sustainability and energy conservation classes statewide.
 He has been a leader in updating city code for development of wind and solar, helping to pass a state tax credit for renewable energy and implementing the net metering law, which is vital for improving Nebraska’s use of renewable energy.
 He has also been teaching classes in Solar Energy Systems at Metropolitan Community College in Omaha, influencing young minds and sparking interest in the solar technology fields.
 In 2012 he and Helen Deffenbacher co-founded Nebraskans for Solar.
-Michael is NFS’s President-Elect for 2017.
+Michael serves as Past President for 2019.

 Teresa Kooima is in the Class of 2019 at Creighton University, pursuing a Bachelor of Science degree in sustainable energy.
 She does research in the energy technology department on thin films.
 She is Vice President of Creighton’s Energy Science Club, a community of students who gather to talk about energy-related current events and careers in energy, and host events on campus.
 She volunteers with Girl Scouts of Nebraska and an after-school tutoring program.
 After college, Teresa hopes to pursue a career in materials research that works to make solar energy more efficient and affordable.